 We have determined the location of point A, and we can see that point A is near the range of NPSH R of 8m.
 So we can determine that when designing the pump delivery system, we must ensure that NPSH A >8m to better prevent cavitation.

-Specific Gravity & Viscosity Impact On Pumps Performance
+Specific Gravity & Viscosity Impact On Pump

 1. How Does A Pump Curve Change With Specific Gravity?